rpeckner-broad/Specter/README.md

   NPAADAGSNNASKK              2           32,234,856
       IVLVDDSIVR              2           11,768,772
 ```
 Specter currently requires the cluster-computing framework Apache Spark; a cloud framework and accompanying website will appear in the future.
 See ```SpecterUserGuide.pdf``` for detailed instructions on how to set up and use Specter.
-To learn more about the algorithm, you can read about Specter in [*Nature Methods*](http://dx.doi.org/10.1038/nmeth.4643).